-ASTON'S EXCEPTIONS TO PRELIMINARY ORDER APPROVING TRANSFER
+ASTON'S EXCEPTIONS TO AMENDED PRELIMINARY ORDER APPROVING TRANSFER

-Applicant Clinton Aston, (hereinafter "Aston" or the "Applicant"), by and through his attorneys of record, Holden, Kidwell, Hahn & Crapo, P.L.L.C., hereby submits Aston's Exceptions to Preliminary Order Approving Transfer.
+Applicant Clinton Aston, (hereinafter "Aston" or the "Applicant"), by and through his attorneys of record, Holden, Kidwell, Hahn & Crapo, P.L.L.C., hereby submits Aston's Exceptions to Amended Preliminary Order Approving Transfer.

 IDAPA 37.01.01 "contains the rules of procedure that govern the contested case proceedings before the Department of Water Resources and Water Resource Board of the state of Idaho."
-Rule 001.02.
-Transfer No. 82640 (hereinafter "82640") is a contested case before the Idaho Department of Water Resources' ("IDWR" or "Department").
-These exceptions are being submitted to the Director of the Idaho Department of Water Resources, Gary Spackman, (hereinafter, the "Director") pursuant to Idaho Code § 67-5245(3) and Rule 730.02.c, and are offered in support of Aston's Petition for the Director to Review Preliminary Order Approving Transfer filed contemporaneously herewith.
-These exceptions are submitted in response to the Preliminary Order Approving Transfer issued on August 5, 2019 (hereinafter, "Preliminary Order") by Hearing Officer James Cefalo (hereinafter, the "Hearing Officer").
+Rule 001.02.1 Transfer No. 82640 (hereinafter "82640") is a contested case before the Idaho Department of Water Resources' ("IDWR" or "Department").
+These exceptions are being submitted to the Director of the Idaho Department of Water Resources, Gary Spackman, (hereinafter, the "Director") pursuant to Idaho Code § 67-5245(3) and Rule 730.02.c, and are offered in support of Aston's Petition for the Director to Review Amended Preliminary Order

-&lt;sup>1 Citations to rules in IDAPA 37.01.01 hereafter only include the specific subsections for these rules and do not include IDAPA 37.01.01 before the subsection citation.
+1 Citations to rules in IDAPA 37.01.01 hereafter only include the specific subsections for these rules and do not include IDAPA 37.01.01 before the subsection citation.